d-lynch95/escape-the-dungeon/README.md

 - The tutor support team from codeinstitute were extremely helpful in helping me to overcome bugs in my code.

+- The advice on pyfiglet installation came from [CodeSnail](https://www.codesnail.com/text-to-ascii-art-using-python/)

 - I used countless stack overflow entries to help me to solve minor python related bugs.

 - I used the following projects as inspiration for my project.
 [Zombie Survival](https://github.com/JamesFahey/zombie-survival/blob/main/run.py)